AeroTraj: Trajectory Planning for Fast, and Accurate 3D Reconstruction Using a Drone-based LiDAR: Design

-\parae{A fixed trajectory.} Given these parameters, the building geometry and scan width, \sysname designs a drone flight path. \figref{fig:model_trajectory} describes this for a building shaped like a rectangular solid; \sysname supports other building shapes (\secref{sec:eval}). \sysname's model collection trajectory starts from an \textit{origin}; this point defines the origin of the coordinate system for the resulting 3D model, then laterally traverses the building to capture the two sides of the building (\figref{fig:mod_lateral}).
-Its flight path extends a distance $\delta$ beyond the building edges to account for errors in building geometry estimation.
-As it moves to each side laterally, it moves up/down on each face to capture them at the same minimum point density.
-Then, it returns to the origin, and traverses longitudinally (\figref{fig:mod_longitudinal}).

-\parae{Avoiding LiDAR rotations.} Why return to the origin?\footnote{Drones use fiducials (\eg a drone landing pad with a distinctive design) to identify the origin.} This \textit{loop closure} maneuver is an important technique in SLAM to correct for drift~\cite{slam_part1}.
-If loop closure were not necessary, we could have designed a trajectory as shown in \figref{fig:mod_total}.
-However, this trajectory requires a \textit{rotation} of the drone at the dashed segment to ensure that the lateral and longitudinal segments have the same drone orientation.
-Rotation can significantly increase SLAM drift; \figref{fig:slam_rotation} shows an example in which the green dashed line depicts the actual (ground truth) drone trajectory, and the blue line SLAM's estimated pose.
-At the bottom right corner of the trajectory, when the drone rotates, SLAM is completely thrown off.
+Finally, the drone must \textit{\textbf{never rotate}} the LiDAR.
+This maneuver can increase SLAM error. \figref{fig:slam_rotation} shows an example in which the green dashed line is the ground truth drone trajectory, and the blue line SLAM's estimated pose.
+In the bottom right corner, when the drone rotates, SLAM is completely thrown off.

-\parab{Drift Estimation and Re-calibration.} \sysname uses return-to-origin to re-calibrate SLAM drift.
-The second, longitudinal, flight starts a new SLAM session; to ``stitch'' the two sessions together, \sysname needs to compute a transformation matrix that transforms the coordinate system of the first session to that of the second. \sysname uses standard techniques for this.
-More important, \sysname designs the longitudinal flight to start close to the origin, which has two benefits: (a) shorter flight time resulting in lower overall energy consumption and (b) less drift accumulation.

-\parae{Mid-flight re-calibration for accuracy and flight efficiency.} Return-to-origin re-calibration might also be necessary in the middle of one of the flights (\figref{fig:mod_mid_flight}), if the environment is sparse and SLAM tracking fails.
-To combat this, \sysname could have added more loop closure maneuvers in the lateral and longitudinal flights.
-However, returning to origin is an expensive operation in terms of the drone's battery.
-Instead, \sysname actively monitors drift-error and returns to the origin only when needed.
-In that case, the flight resumes at the point at which it detected excessive drift: the direct path from the origin to that point is always shorter than the initial segment, ensuring that the resumed flight starts with a lower drift.

-\parae{Using deviation from GPS trajectory to detect drift.} However, detecting excessive drift is non-trivial, since \sysname has no way of knowing when SLAM's position estimates are wrong, because it does not have accurate ground truth. \sysname leverages the GPS readings associated with SLAM poses: each sequence of readings gives a \textit{GPS trajectory}, and \sysname attempts to find the best possible match between the GPS trajectory (\eg the green line in \figref{fig:slam_rotation}) and the SLAM-generated trajectory (the blue line in \figref{fig:slam_rotation}).
-If there is a significant deviation, \sysname assumes there is a drift and invokes re-calibration.